splunk/kafka-connect-splunk/README.md

 	```
 	bootstrap.servers=<broker1:9092,broker2:9092,...>  # adjust this setting to brokers IP/hostname port
 	```
-3. Revise other optional settings in **config/connect-distributed.properties**if necessary.
+3. Revise other optional settings in **config/connect-distributed.properties** if necessary.
 Keeping (replication factor and partition number) as default is recommended according to best practice.
 Change at own risk.

     Please note the below topics will be created by Kafka Connect when deploying the Splunk Connector if they are not in the Kafka cluster.
-    If the Kafka Connect cluster**does not have permission**to create these topics due to Access Control, the user needs create the topic in Kafka before starting Kafka Connect cluster.
+    If the Kafka Connect cluster **does not have permission** to create these topics due to Access Control, the user needs to create the required topics in Kafka before starting Kafka Connect cluster.

 	```
 	group.id=kafka-connect-splunk-hec-sink    # consumer group id of Kafka Connect, which is used to form a Kafka Connect cluster